Estate Agent Costs – How Much Should You Pay?

 While it can be said ‘you get what you pay for’, this isn’t necessarily true when it comes to estate agents.
 Estate agents have reduced their fees significantly in recent years, thanks to a rising property market and more and more competition with online estate agents and cash house buyers in the industry.

-The best thing to do is shop around – be wary of any estate agent that can’t give you an idea of fees and a contract before locking you in, as that’s a huge red flag.
-Always check reviews and take a look to see if an estate agent has had success in your area before, or with a very similar property.
+The best thing to do when weighing up estate agent costs is shop around – be wary of any estate agent that can’t give you an idea of fees and a contract before locking you in, as that’s a huge red flag.
+Always check reviews, and take a look to see if an estate agent has had success in your area before, or with a very similar property.

 It’s also worth mentioning that, if estate agent fees seem very low initially, there could be a risk of hidden costs and fees that crop up later down the line – always fully check a contract before you sign it.